angelanavarrog/W4-geospatial-data-project/README.md

 - Everyone in the company is between 25 and 40, give them some place to go party.
 - The CEO is vegan.
 - If you want to make the maintenance guy happy, a basketball stadium must be around 10 Km.
-- The office dog—"Pepe" needs a hairdresser every month.
+- The office dog—"Dobby" needs a hairdresser every month.
 Ensure there's one not too far away.

 ## Help